Kerry Carpenter Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in the league.
+- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in the league.

-- The Padres have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.
+- The Padres have a 3.81 team ERA that ranks fourth across all league pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs given up (108 total, 1.1 per game).
+- Padres pitchers combine to rank 11th in baseball in home runs allowed (108 total, 1.1 per game).

+- Musgrove goes for his 10th win when he gets the start for the Padres, his 16th of the season.
+He is 9-2 with a 3.16 ERA and 86 strikeouts in 85 1/3 innings pitched.

+- His most recent appearance came on Tuesday against the Toronto Blue Jays, when the right-hander went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.